 This approach focuses on helping individuals understand and come to terms with the deeper questions and concerns about their existence and purpose.
 Existential therapists aim to help clients find meaning and fulfillment in their lives.

-It’s important to note that these are not mutually exclusive and many therapists use an integration of techniques to fit their client’s needs.
-And each approach may have specific techniques and interventions that are used to help clients achieve their goals.
+It’s important to note that these are not mutually exclusive and many therapists use an integration of counseling techniques to fit their client’s needs.
+And each approach may have specific counselling techniques and interventions that are used to guide clients as they reach their full potential.
 Also, it is important to note that different approaches may work better for different individuals, depending on their unique needs and circumstances.

 At Human Integrated Performance, we prioritize holistic mental health and well-being, offering specialized counselling services rooted in cutting-edge psychology.
 Our team of trained psychologists ensures a tailored approach for each individual, seamlessly blending traditional techniques with contemporary insights.
 Whether it’s navigating personal challenges or seeking deeper self-awareness, our comprehensive services provide the support and guidance necessary for optimal mental performance and personal growth.